 What is Farmed vs Real Caviar?

-Pretty simple, right?
-You can now break it down into caviar that is farmed versus real.
+Now it’s time to see if your caviar is farmed or real.
 There are different kinds of caviar for both, so let’s get right into it.
 There are three classifications of real caviar: Beluga, Ostera, and Sevruga.

 - Beluga caviar is produced by the largest freshwater fish.
 However, you will not have to worry about encountering Beluga because it is endangered and currently illegal for sale in the United States.